5 Web Design Tips for an Outstanding Site

 Achieving website readability is relatively easy; try these key rules:

-It may be of your design nature to break the mold, but website navigation is not the place to be avant-garde.
-Don’t send visitors on a wild goose hunt when wandering through your site.
-A site with a solid navigation helps search engines index your content while improving the viewers’ experience:
+It may be in your nature to break the mold, but website navigation is not the place to be avant-garde.
+After all, you want your users to easily find what they’re looking for.
+In addition, a site with solid navigation helps search engines index your content while greatly improving the user experience: